CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 Normally, when a character leaves play, all cards controlled or on him are discarded.
 There are two major exceptions to this:

  - Sometimes, the card that causes the character to leave play allows him to transfer an item(s) (e.g., _Call of Home_).
- - If a character is eliminated due to failing a body check, one item can be immediately transferred to each unwounded character in his company; but, the rest of his items are discarded.
+ - If a character is eliminated due to failing a body check, one item can be immediately transferred to each unwounded character in their company; but, the rest of their items are discarded.

 #### Factions

-If one of your characters is at the site specified on a faction card, he may tap to attempt an influence check in order to play the faction card.
+If one of your characters is at the site specified on a faction card, they may tap to attempt an influence check in order to play the faction card.
 If the character successfully influences the faction as indicated on the faction’s card (see [pages 38-39]()), the faction card is placed in your play area.
 After a faction is successfully played at a site, the site card is tapped.

 {: .note }
 > **Clarification:** If an attack from a Dragon faction is defeated, remove the Dragon from play.
 No player receives its marshalling points.